Rhinoceros poaching in Southern Africa: Reasons for poaching

-Sports and recreation

 During the colonial era, the leading cause of rhino deaths was attributed to uncontrolled hunting.
 Rhino hunting was considered a recreational activity and the horn was kept by the hunter as a trophy.
 In more recent times, rhino horns are increasingly being used for decorative purposes and as a symbol of wealth.

-Traditional Chinese medicine

 Rhino horn is used as an ingredient in certain traditional Chinese medicine practices.
 The surge in poaching during the 1970s and 1980s was caused by the increased demand coming from South-East Asian countries.
 Rhino horn was removed from the official list of traditional Chinese medicine in the Chinese Medicine Pharmacopeia in 1993, as there are no measurable health benefits and no scientific evidence supporting its use.
 In 2018, China reversed the ban on trade on rhino horn.
 Despite this lack of evidence, many users of traditional Chinese medicine still believe rhino horn has medicinal benefits and use it to treat a wide variety of illnesses such as headaches, fevers, convulsions and in some cases cancer.
 The horn is crushed into a fine powder and manufactured into tablets or dissolved in boiling water and consumed orally.

-Commodity stockpiling for investment purposes

 Rhino horn is a commodity valued at 3 times that of gold.
 Statistics suggest that the future of the rhino population is uncertain, consequently increasing the value of the rhino horn as a commodity.
 As a result, in recent times rhino horns are being stockpiled by investors that believe they will appreciate due to their scarcity.

 Methods of poaching

 Poachers are often hired by the sellers and traffickers of rhino horns.
 A variety of methods have been used by the poachers to incapacitate rhinos over the years.
 Once the rhino is incapacitated, the poachers usually cut off the base plate of the rhino's horn with either a machete or a chainsaw in a process called “de-horning”.
-The most common methods of rhino poaching are:

-Shooting

 The most common method of killing rhinos is shooting them with a rifle or shotgun.
 Trained gunmen are hired to carry out the poaching missions utilising advanced combat technologies such as silenced weapons and night vision scopes.
 Shooting is the safest method for the poacher as they can maintain a safe distance from the rhino.

-Tranquilizing

 Another common method of incapacitating rhinos is to tranquilize them.
 Tranquilizer darts have the advantage of being less noisy than bullets.
 Since tranquilizer darts require specialized training, rhinos may die from overdose when being tranquilized by poachers.
 If the rhino survives, it will bleed to death after the horn is removed.

-Trapping in a pit

 Poachers lure the rhino towards a pit they have constructed in attempt to capture and secure the rhino.
 Trapping rhinos in a pit is often used in conjunction with other poaching techniques such as shooting.